 “We were thrilled with the work Lane Cooper and his team did on our house.
 Everything from the design stage, construction to all the finishing touches.
 We were also highly impressed with the contractors they brought it.
 Friendly, detailed, high quality.
 They are great communicators, bringing us along at every step.
 We are looking to work with them again for our outdoor space.
 Can’t wait!” — Homeowners Eli & Erica

-Rich, classic finishes highlight a thoughtful, modern layout, reimagining a stately Tudor’s outdated spaces while harmonizing with its elegant character.
+Rich, classic finishes highlight a thoughtful, modern layout, re-imagining a stately Tudor’s outdated spaces while harmonizing with its elegant character.
 Opening up several walls transformed the kitchen into a warm, generous space for the family to gather in while the baths were expanded and refreshed in a crisp, timeless style.

 Radically improving the outmoded floor plan gave this remodel huge momentum.
 The original kitchen was divided into two rooms that made the layout dark, dysfunctional, and claustrophobic.
 The separating walls were removed to create a bright, open, flexible kitchen with a small island and copious storage.
 The original bay window of the breakfast room was thoughtfully incorporated into the new design with the addition of a built-in banquette beneath it and then bumped out to widen the kitchen footprint.
 The small study connecting the kitchen to the backyard had its connection improved by removing half of the wall to allow for a direct sightline from the kitchen to the outside.

-An unused secondary staircase was removed from the side of the house allowing the upstairs bathroom to be greatly enlarged and a main floor mudroom with built-in cubbies and a bench seat to be created.
+An unused secondary staircase was removed from the side of the house allowing the upstairs bathroom to be greatly enlarged and the main floor mudroom with built-in cubbies and a bench seat to be created.
 Extra storage space was also achieved in the upstairs hallway and a kitchen pantry was carved out by this informed design idea.

 This handsome Alameda Tudor was built in 1929 with craftsmanship that has stood the test of time.
 Honoring the home’s original rich, dark woods and textures was a key element of the design.
 All of the new mahogany cabinetry and trim was designed and stained to match the existing woodwork, an aesthetic we feel honors the integrity of the home and was beautifully executed by our finish carpenters.